Illinois: ELL Resources

 The Early Childhood and Parenting Collaborative at the University of Illinois is home to more than a dozen projects focused on the education, care, and parenting of young children.

 A summary of statewide legislation makeing Illinois the first state in the country to create a private scholarship fund for undocumented youth.
-It also eases the path to higher education for undocumented youth, 65% of whom come from households that earn 200% under the poverty line.

 Illinois Education Association-NEA is a National Education Association State Affiliate that regularly lobbies legislators for the resources schools need, campaigns for higher professional standards for the teaching profession, and files legal actions to protect academic freedom and the rights of school employees.